 Apply for this licence

-A house in multiple occupation is a property rented out by at least 3 people who are not from the one ‘household’, eg a family, but share facilities like the bathroom and kitchen.
+A house in multiple occupation (HMO) is a property rented out by at least 3 people who are not from 1 ‘household’ (for example a family) but share facilities like the bathroom and kitchen.
 It’s sometimes called a ‘house share’.

-Even if your property is smaller and rented to less people, you may still need a licence depending on the area.
+Even if your property is smaller and rented to fewer people, you may still need a licence depending on the area.
 Check with your council.

 A licence is valid for a maximum of 5 years.